 “Oh, your compliments…they’re what I live for.”
 Dunstan pulled out a pack of cigarettes from his pocket.

 Crewe grabbed the pack before he even had a chance to open it.
 “Not in front of the students.”

 “Why?
 I’m sure half of them smoke anyways.
 This is a college, not a high school.”

 “This is also a no smoking seating area,” Crewe said, pointing to a pillar with the familiar red and white sign.
 “Last thing we need it to be kicked out…again.”

 “Last thing I need if for you to have something else to blame me for.”
-Darren’s eyes stopped on the third lane.
+Dunstan’s eyes stopped on the third lane.
 His eyes narrowed and a smile formed on his lips.

 “I’m making the call.”
-Before Crewe could hit send, Darren grabbed his arm.
+Before Crewe could hit send, Dunstan grabbed his arm.
 He winced at the strong grip, but when he saw his partner’s face he understood.

 Turning to view the pool again, Crewe’s eyes returned to lane nine.
 “You spot something?”

-Without answering, Darren grabbed his pack of cigarettes and put it in his pocket.
+Without answering, Dunstan grabbed his pack of cigarettes and put it in his pocket.
 Sitting, he leaned forward and watched with an intensity he hadn’t felt in a long time.

-She’s the one we came for, Darren thought to himself.
+She’s the one we came for, Dunstan thought to himself.